 When you close your eyes and try and imagine a beach, what happens?

-And it wasn't until very recently, when a professor of cognitive and behavioral neurology stumbled across what he thought was an "odd" case, that he discovered an estimated two in every 100 people are unable to visualise imagery.
+It wasn’t until very recently, when a Professor of Cognitive and Behavioural Neurology stumbled across what he thought was an “odd” case, that he discovered an estimated two in every 100 people have a “blind mind”.

-Professor Adam Zeman met a patient in his mid 60s who had had an operation on his heart.
-He told Zeman that he had previously enjoyed "imagining the faces of friends and places he'd been".
-But all of a sudden, after the surgery, he became "unable to summon imagery voluntarily."
+Professor Adam Zeman met a patient in his mid 60s who had undergone an operation on his heart.
+He told Zeman that while he had previously enjoyed “imagining the faces of friends and places he’d been”, all of a sudden, after the surgery, he became “unable to summon imagery voluntarily.”

-Since this case study, Zeman has heard from over 10,000 people with a condition - that as of 2015 - he has termed aphantasia.
+Since this case study, Zeman has heard from over 10,000 people with the condition, now named aphantasia.

-In April of this year, Blake Ross, creator of the Mozilla Firefox web browser, wrote about living with the condition.
+In April of 2016, Blake Ross, creator of the Mozilla Firefox web browser, wrote about living with the condition.